marcboeker/gmail-to-sqlite/README.md

 - `--data-dir`: Required.
 Directory where the SQLite database will be stored
 - `--full-sync`: Optional.
 Forces a complete sync of all messages
 - `--message-id`: Required for `sync-message`.
 The ID of a specific message to sync
-- `--label`: Optional.
-Only sync messages with this specific Gmail label (e.g., 'Transactional', 'Work', etc.)
+- `--query`: Optional.
+A Gmail query string to filter messages (e.g., 'label:Transactional', 'from:user@example.com').
 - `--workers`: Optional.
 Number of worker threads (default: number of CPU cores)
 - `--help`: Show help information for commands and options